dekz/buildkite-alfred/README.md

 * Download the [latest workflow release](https://github.com/dekz/buildkite-alfred/releases)
 * Right click and "Show in Finder" on the workflow
 * Execute `npm install` in the directory
+* Put your API key and organization name in config.js